codewithrt/Paytm_Next_Postgress/README.md

 ```bash
 docker compose up
 ```
-This will run conatiners for the Project
+This will run container for the Project

 Very Very Important